larryhastings/correlate/README.md

 in that group, because that `value_a` or `value_b` is now "used" and so all remaining match using those values will be discarded.

+An example might help here.
+Let's say you have these six matches in a row all with the same score:

+    match[1]: value_a = A1, value_b = B1
+    match[2]: value_a = A1, value_b = B2
+    match[3]: value_a = A2, value_b = B1
+    match[4]: value_a = A3, value_b = B2
+    match[5]: value_a = A10, value_b = B10
+    match[6]: value_a = A10, value_b = B11

+This would split into two "connected groups": matches 1-4 would be in the first group, and matches 5-6 would be in the second.
+Every match in the first group has one member (`value_a` or `value_b`) in common with at least one other match in the first group; every match in the second group has one member in common with at least one other match in the second group.
+So every match in the first group is "connected"; if you put them in a graph, every match would be "reachable" from every other match in that group, even if they aren't directly connected.
+For example, `match[4]` doesn't have any members in common with `match[1]`, but both of them have a member in common with `match[2]`.
+But none of the matches in the first group have any member in common with any of the matches in the second group (and naturally vice-versa).

 There's a utility function called `grouper()` that computes these connected groups.  (`grouper()` only handles the case